Parsl/parsl/docs/userguide/futures.rst

 When a Python function is invoked, the Python interpreter waits for the function to complete execution and returns the results.
 When functions execute for a long period of time it may not be desirable to wait for completion, instead it is often preferable that the function executes asynchronously.
 Parsl provides such asynchronous behavior by returning a `future <https://en.wikipedia.org/wiki/Futures_and_promises>`_ in lieu of results.
-A future is essentially an object that can be used track the status of an asynchronous task so that it may, in the future, be interrogated to find the status, results, exceptions, etc. A future is a proxy for a result that is not yet available.
+A future is essentially an object that can be used track the status of an asynchronous task so that it may, in the future, be interrogated to find the status, results, exceptions, etc. A future is a proxy for a result that may not yet be available.

 Parsl provides two types of futures: AppFutures and DataFutures.
 While related, these two types of futures enable subtly different workflow patterns.